Codeception/Codeception/docs/modules/Yii2.md

 ### seeCheckboxIsChecked

-Assert if the specified checkbox is checked.
+Checks that the specified checkbox is checked.
-Use css selector or xpath to match.

-Example:

 ``` php
 <?php